-Two first-half goals handed West Brom their first win away from home in the Premier League this season as they edged out Wigan 2-1 on Saturday afternoon.
+Two first-half goals handed West Brom its first win away from home in the Premier League this season as the Baggies edged Wigan 2-1 on Saturday afternoon.

 James Morrison put the visitors ahead, nodding in from a corner, before their lead was doubled thanks to an own goal from Gary Caldwell.